 All marketing aims to convince consumers to act.
 Through trial and error, focus groups and consumer surveys, businesses seek to find out what consumers like or dislike.
-They want to stimulate consumers to buy.
 Neuromarketing simply offers science-based ways to do that better.

 Choose an Ethical Neuromarketing Company

 Neuroscience-based marketing is a new development.
-Internet giants like Amazon, Facebook and others actively use brain-aware techniques to outsell their competitors.
+Successful companies like Amazon, Facebook, BMW, Coca Cola and PayPal actively use these science-based techniques to outsell their competitors.
 Smaller companies often choose to outsource this effort.
 A few independent Neuromarketing firms are available.
-They are helping businesses apply the latest research to their internet sales efforts.
+They are helping businesses apply the latest research to their sales efforts.
 Ethics are important to your company’s business.
 You should expect your Neuromarketing partner to verify its commitment to meeting the highest ethical standards.